spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Impact: The RDAgentBootLoader service being offline indicates that changes made via the UI will not be reflected in the Local Control Plane

-**Resolving RDAgentBootLoader alerts:** Connect to the session host server and open Task Manager, then restart the service
+**Resolving RDAgentBootLoader Alerts:** Connect to the session host server and open Task Manager, then restart the service

 ##### Windows Azure Guest Agent:
 Description: The  platform server contains a SQL database that houses platform settings